 Whether that is a financial impact, someone's job, ability to work, or something much worse, like health or the loss of a loved one, and these are the types of things that we were used to just offering up.
 It's not as though I would jump on the phone with you, and you'd say, Hey, guess how many people I know that passed away?

 That would be very socially awkward here, and I don't know you very well.
 But I bet you know someone that has passed away or someone you know knows someone that passed away, and that is heart-wrenching.
 And so for us to believe that everyone can just get down to business right now is simply unrealistic and unfair.
 And so when we talk about Being people-centric, to me is front and center.

-That’s a great answer.
-And I was thinking, we use a lot of technology right now, and especially when we’re working remotely, we need these Zoom calls.
-We need our computers with us to communicate.
+That's a great answer.
+And I was thinking, we use a lot of technology right now, and especially when we're working remotely, we need these Zoom calls.
+We need our computers to communicate with us.